waipangsze/waipangsze.github.io/source/_posts/2024-12-18-CFD-RANS-URANS-LES.md

 \end{equation*}
 $$

+## Question: URANS

+- URANS we basically insert the time derivative and ensemble-average the flow for a certain time step (see the picture, which is taken from the book of Ferzinger, 2020; left side is supposed to be RANS and right side is supposed to be URANS).
+- URANS is a Reynolds-Averaged equation.
+When you do this reynolds-averaging you assume that you average long enough so that you resolve the mean.
+That is, you assume you CAN actually find the average.
+If the flow time-scales and turbulent time-scales are similar and you don't average long enough the turbulent contribution will not be zero and you therefore get a mean-flow that is contaminated by turbulence statistics (which is not the true mean flow).
+This to me in a user-error and not a problem with URANS.
+If you don't sample long enough to get the correct statistics then you simply get the wrong statistics.[link](https://www.cfd-online.com/Forums/main/6519-rans-urans.html)
+- I think the definition of URANS is contentious for CFD theorists and therefore so is its applicability.
+In general, URANS isn't really defined very well.
+I've seen some try to define it in a similar way to LES in terms of how the energy spectrum is captured/modelled.
+I think this discussion really becomes important (useful) when developing hybrid resolving/modelling method (DES).
+Moreover, most if not all the commercial codes do not explain the foundation of how their URANS approuch is implimented.
+I'm sure it's usually just ensuring there's a time derivative in the transport equations.
+But agree with other posts here, for all intents and purposes, transient RANS ~ URANS. [link](https://www.reddit.com/r/CFD/comments/k40bit/difference_between_unsteady_rans_urans_and/)

 ## LES

 In the continuous **LES approach the scale separation is obtained via low-pass filtering**.
 The spatial filtering operation (no time-filtering is considered here) can be expressed as the convolution product between the unfiltered point-wise velocity field and some suitable filter function $G$, that is